Structure of Flower : Aestivation & Placentation | NEET Biology Guide

 C. Cotton D. Lady finger

-7. In Imbricate Aestivation, margin of sepals or petals are overlapped to each other in fixed direction found in
+7. In Imbricate Aestivation, margin of sepals or petals are overlapped to each other but not in fixed direction found in

 A. Pea and Bean